bvenkatakarthik/bvenkatakarthik.github.io/menu/about.md

 **I am grateful to all the people who have substantially contributed to modern humanity!
 We all are benefiting from their work.**

-**Likewise I am sad about all the people pulling modern humanity backwards.**
+**Likewise I am sad about all the people who are not only not contributing but are pulling modern humanity backwards.**